 6 Greek Islands You’ve Never Heard Of

 The easiest way to visit these islands is by chartering a yacht or taking a ferry from the mainland.
 For two weeks, we sailed around the Cyclades Islands.
-During this time, we documented our sailing adventure through daily vlogs.
+During this time, we documented our sailing adventures through daily vlogs.

 Our goal was to share everything that we learned to help others who are interested in sailing (especially first-time sailors), get the most from their holiday.
 Here’s our pick of the six best secret Greek islands.